Jo Ann Harris: Career

 She played a co-starring role in the short-lived 1977 series Most Wanted (starring Robert Stack).

 Her voice acting work includes the voice of Tina in the 1973 Hanna-Barbera animated series Goober and the Ghost Chasers, the animated film Oliver & Company (1988), and various episodic characters in The Simpsons.

 She played Candy Cantwell, the interviewer, and Terri in eight episodes of Tracey Ullman's State of the Union during 2008–2010.

-Personal life

-Jo Ann Harris was married for many years to television and film writer/producer Jerry Belson.
-They had two children together, Julie and Willi.
-Harris was widowed when Belson died in 2006.